Cándido Conde-Pumpido

-Cándido Conde-Pumpido Tourón (born September 22, 1949) is a Spanish judge who currently serves as president of the Constitutional Court since January 12, 2023.
+Cándido Conde-Pumpido Tourón (born September 22, 1949) is a Spanish judge who has served as President of the Constitutional Court since January 2023.

-Conde-Pumpido previously served as magistrate of the Supreme Court from 1995 to 2017, year in which he was proposed by the Spanish Senate as magistrate of the Constitutional Court.
+Conde-Pumpido previously served as Magistrate of the Supreme Court from 1995 to 2017, year in which he was proposed by the Spanish Senate as Magistrate of the Constitutional Court.
 He also served as Attorney General of Spain from 2004 to 2011.

 Personal life

 Conde-Pumpido was born in La Coruña, a city and municipality of Galicia, Spain.
 His father was also a Prosecutor.
 He graduated from the University of Santiago de Compostela and received his J.D. in Law and Economics in 1971.
 He worked as a Judge in San Sebastián and Segovia for twenty years.
-He played an active role on the boards of directors for the Judges for Democracy Association.
+He played an active role on the board of directors for the Judges for Democracy Association.

 Conde-Pumpido was nominated to the Supreme Court of Spain in 1995.
 The Supreme Court of Spain (Tribunal Supremo) is the highest court in Spain for all matters not pertaining to the Spanish Constitution.
 The court, which meets in the Convent of the Salesas Reales in Madrid, consists of a president and an indeterminate number of magistrates appointed to the five chambers of the court.

 In 2004, Conde-Pumpido was appointed as Attorney General by the King of Spain, on a proposal from the Government of President Rodriguez Zapatero, after receiving the opinion of the General Council of the Judiciary, and he was the Spanish AG from 2004 to 2011.
 Now he came back to the Supreme Court of Spain.

 He has written many papers, including "National prosecution authorities and criminal justice system: the challenges ahead".
 ERA Forum, NL, 2009.

 Attorney general

 The Attorney General of the State (Fiscal General del Estado) is the highest official of the public prosecutor (Ministerio Fiscal) of the Kingdom of Spain.
 He was appointed by the King of Spain, on a proposal from the Government, after receiving the favorable opinion of the General Council of the Judiciary (CGPJ).
-He served as such from April 24, 2004 to December 17, 2011.
+He served as such from April 24, 2004, to December 17, 2011.

 President of the European network of General Prosecutor near the Supreme courts

-Jean-Louis Nadal, Prosecutor General at the Court of cassation in Paris, strongly backed by Conde-Pumpido, created in 2009 the European Network of General Prosecutor near the Supreme Courts, which Nadal was the first president.
+Jean-Louis Nadal, Prosecutor General at the Court of Cassation in Paris, strongly backed by Conde-Pumpido, created in 2009 the European Network of General Prosecutor near the Supreme Courts, in which Nadal was the first president.
 In May 2009, Conde-Pumpido was elected, in Praga, as president of the network.

-President of Ibero-American Association of Public Prosecutors
+President of the Ibero-American Association of Public Prosecutors

 In October 2007, in the XV Assembly held in Madrid, Conde-Pumpido was elected to assume the Presidency of the Ibero-American Association of Public Prosecutors (AIAMP).